AI is shaking not only the creative industry, but our entire culture.

 So, the question we should ask ourselves is: when did we stop being photographers, designers, illustrators, animators, and become artists?
 There lies a pivotal change.

 Being an artist used to mean that you would dedicate your whole life not only to a discipline, but to an ethic, a philosophy.
-It used to mean that you would challenge clichés, stereotypes.
-Lastly, it used to mean that you would be also ready to die for it (some still seem to fit that description, but let’s not misunderstand a workaholic with an artist).
+It used to mean that you would challenge clichés and stereotypes.
+Lastly, it used to mean that you would also be ready to die for it (some still seem to fit that description, but let’s not misunderstand a workaholic with an artist).

 I never see my job as an art form.
 Creative?
 Yes, but art?
 No. I think we’re more craftsmen than artists.
-At the very core, we help clients get their message through.
+At the very core, we help clients to reach out to an audience.

-Furthermore, it poses an historical consciousness problem, in that it ignores all the progress art went through, its principles, its language, its internal conflicts, the challenges all the artists before us had to overcome in order to establish the new.
+Furthermore, it poses a historical consciousness problem, in that it ignores all the progress art went through, its principles, its language, its internal conflicts, and the challenges all the artists before us had to overcome to establish the new.

-The naive principle that if the viewer considers something beautiful, therefore is art, has pervaded the layman mentality.
-Establishing what is art and what is not, it’s not an easy task, despite we would like it to be.
-But that doesn’t mean that it can be whatever I want it to be without imbuing my act of profound meaning, concept, intent, while ignoring the past (those who cannot remember the past are condemned to repeat it — George Santayana).
+The naive principle that if the viewer considers something beautiful, it is art, has pervaded the layman’s mentality.
+Establishing what art is and what is not, it’s not an easy task, despite the fact that we would like it to be.
+But that doesn’t mean that it can be whatever I want it to be without imbuing my act with profound meaning, concept, and intent, while ignoring the past.

 Lastly, art is not something beautiful a priori.
 In fact, it can be ugly.